Nellalink/org-workflow-sop-template/README.md

 }
 ```

 In this example, `data` contains multiple records grouped in array.

-For large collections (such as orders), it is acceptable to return data as a list or an object with identifiers as keys.
+Note : For large collections (such as orders), it is acceptable to return data as a list or an object with identifiers as keys.

 ---